discordjs/guide/guide/interactions/select-menus.md

 ### Updating the select menu's message

-The `MessageComponentInteraction` class provides an `update()` method to update the message the button is attached to.
+The `MessageComponentInteraction` class provides an `update()` method to update the message the select menu is attached to.
 Passing an empty array to the `components` option will remove any menus after an option has been selected.

 ```js {1,4-6}
 client.on('interactionCreate', async interaction => {